 Existing PPI, Professionals/Individuals, NBFCs (Non-Banking Financial Company), Supermarket chains, Corporate Business Correspondents, Companies, Mobile Telephone Companies, Real-Estate sector Co-operatives, and Public Sector units can get the Payment Bank License.

-There are many documents and Information that need to be furnished for getting the Payment License Application.
+There are many Documents and Information that need to be furnished for getting the Payment License Application.
 To know in detail, kindly refer to the above context for better understanding.

 A project report must show the viability of the proposed and bank business potential, the business plan, any other financial services planned to be offered, etc. as per the RBI guidelines, and any other information that is reflected as relevant.